groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-extraction/extract-pages-groupdocs-merger-java-guide/_index.md

 ### Direct Download

-Alternatively, you can download the latest version directly from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).
+You can also grab the latest binaries from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).

 #### License Acquisition Steps

-1. **Free Trial**: Start by downloading a free trial to explore the features.
+1. **Free Trial** – Download a trial to explore the API.
-2. **Temporary License**: Obtain a temporary license for extended testing if needed.
+2. **Temporary License** – Request a temporary key for extended testing.
-3. **Purchase**: Consider purchasing if you find GroupDocs.Merger fits your needs.
+3. **Purchase** – Buy a full license for production use.

 ### Basic Initialization and Setup

-Here’s how you initialize and set up GroupDocs.Merger:
+Below is the minimal code required to create a `Merger` instance:

 ```java
 import com.groupdocs.merger.Merger;